 Newer episodes have helpful descriptions below the podcast links at genealogyhappyhour.com.
 To browse descriptions of older episodes, visit the Soundcloud site.
 You’ll also enjoy the hosts’ posts at genealogyhappyhour.com/blog-posts.

 Host: Will Moneymaker

-Featuring not only a podcast, but also resource articles and a weekly genealogy newsletter, the Ancestral Findings website (home to the Genealogy Gold Podcast) has been around almost two decades.
+Featuring not only a podcast, but also resource articles and a weekly genealogy newsletter, the Ancestral Findings website has been around almost two decades.
 Moneymaker’s bite-sized podcasts are perfect for busy researchers, clocking in at around five minutes long with tightly focused topics such as “How to Use Family Lore to Discover the Real Stories” (episode 74) or “WWI Draft Cards: Where to Find Them and What They Can Tell You About Your Ancestors” (episode 67).
-If there’s a particular brick wall you’ve run into, scroll through Ancestral Findings’ playlist of almost 100 podcasts to find the one that might bust through your road block or at least point you in the right direction.
+If there’s a particular brick wall you’ve run into, scroll through Ancestral Findings’ playlist of hundreds of podcast episodes to find the one that might bust through your road block or at least point you in the right direction.